On-Jin/altered-fast-trading/README.md

 3. Click the extension icon to open the popup
 4. Click **"Refresh Card Dictionary"** to build the card database
    - This takes ~20-60 seconds depending on your connection
-   - Only needs to be done once per locale
+   - Only needs to be done once per locale (if you change the website language, you have to refresh!)
 5. Refresh the altered.gg page - ADD buttons will appear under your cards

+### Sending cards

+6. Review the card list.
+You can click on "View Recap" for visual list.
+7. Select the RIGHT user from the dropdown.
+8. Press "Start Transfer"

 ### Locale Matching